usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

 A: Usually, no. I get it if someone unemployed says this, but if you already have a job and you say “I’m open” to any recruiter who gives you a call - that doesn’t really instill a sense of trust or loyalty for the person on the other line… All it means is that if I help you land a job you’ll just continue looking for whoever pays that extra dollar, and will never really truly settle into a single role.

 > How should candidate answer the reason why they are looking for a job? </p>

-A: Truthfully.
+Truthfully.
 That’s it.
 Tell me what bothers you.
 Don’t like your job?
 Don’t like your boss?
 Don’t like your team or environment?
 Don’t like your career path?
 Don’t like your commute?
 Don’t like your pay or your benefits?
 I can’t really offer a solution unless you tell me what the problem is.

 > Are there anyways that recruiters mislead candidates? <br>